 - Social Media Posts: This refers to posts that you make on social media to engage users on those channels.
-The content can consist of links back to your website, images that provoke an emotion, quotes that inspire action, etc.
+The content can consist of links back to your website, images that provoke emotion, quotes that inspire action, etc.

-- Emails: This refers to content you send to people on your email list.
+- Emails: This refers to the content you send to people on your email list.
 It can be as simple as a list of your latest blog posts or a direct email marketing campaign.

 - E-Books: This refers to downloadable PDF documents that educate your audience on a particular subject.
 The content usually does not contain any sales language but helps people solve a problem.
-And when done correctly, those engaged users will contact you to for your more information.
+And when done correctly, those engaged users will contact you for more information.

 - Videos: This refers to videos that you post on video sharing sites like YouTube, Vimeo, and Dailymotion.
-Videos are a good content marketing strategy to help educated your audience on a topic and prove your expertise in the subject matter.
+Videos are a good content marketing strategy to help educate your audience on a topic and prove your expertise in the subject matter.

 - Audio Files: This refers to podcasts and interviews that you record and share on audio sharing sites like Soundcloud, Stitcher, iTunes, and Spotify.
 By talking about things that relate to your business, you can boost your authority in the industry.

 - Case Studies: This refers to an in-depth and detailed examination of a particular case or cases that relate to your industry, within a real-world context.
 By collecting data and sharing it with your audience, you can become the go-to source for high-level information.